 Spring Cloud Tutorials – Auto Refresh Config Changes using Spring Cloud Bus

-But, the problem is to reload the config changes in Config Client applications we need to trigger /refresh endpoint manually.
-This is not practical and viable if you have large number of applications.
+But the problem is that to reload the config changes in Config Client applications, we need to trigger the /refresh endpoint manually.
+This is not practical or viable if you have a large number of applications.

 Solution

-Spring Cloud Bus module can be used to link multiple applications with a message broker and we can broadcast configuration changes.
+The Spring Cloud Bus module can be used to link multiple applications with a message broker, and we can broadcast configuration changes.

-Let us see how we can use RabbitMQ as message broker and connect multiple applications to receive the configuration change events and refresh the bounded property values.
+Let us see how we can use RabbitMQ as a message broker and connect multiple applications to receive configuration change events and refresh the bound property values.

-Let us add Cloud Bus AMQP starter to catalog-service/pom.xml.
+Let us add the Cloud Bus AMQP starter to catalog-service/pom.xml.

 <dependency>